tdudgeon/apiman-site/Readme.md

 4. how to brand the setup so that it looks the way you want

 # Status

+IMPORTANT: this is not currently suitable for production use.

-This work is at an initial stage.
+This work is incomplete.
 So far we have:

 - separate Docker containers for PostgreSQL, Elasticsearch, Keycloak and Apiman
 - Keycloak and Apiman using PostgreSQL for persistence